 A public hearing must be conducted to receive comments prior to adoption.
 The District's Governing Board satisfied these requirements.
 These budgets are revised by the District's Governing Board and Superintendent during the year to give consideration to unanticipated income and expenditures.
-The original and final revised budget is presented for the General Fund and Cafeteria Fund as required supplementary information on pages 65 and 66.
+The original and final revised budget is presented for the General Fund as required supplementary information on page 61.